rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 My conclusion is this: it does not really matter if I get stuck and can't figure it out for a few days.
 For some problems I will be stuck for much longer.
 I am talking about pursuit of a well designed code, not finding a brute-force kludge.
 What really matters is not giving up and eventually figuring it out.

 > “You must understand, young Hobbit, it takes a long time to say anything in Old Entish.
 And we never say anything unless it is worth taking a long time to say.”

 J.R.R Tolkien and Treebeard

+...
+The original version of this post had bugs.
+Yeah, what really matters is not giving up and eventually figuring it out;)